 You can also recover damages you have not yet incurred.
-For example, if you suffered major injuries, you will likely have ongoing care costs or future medical needs.
+For example, if you suffered significant injuries, you will likely have ongoing care costs or future medical needs.
 You may also be unable to return to work because of permanent injuries.
-We request compensation to cover all losses and future expenses.
+Therefore, we request compensation to cover all losses and future expenses.

 Non-Economic Damages (Non-Financial Losses)

-Non-economic damages do not have intrinsic monetary values.
-These damages offer a way to compensate accident victims for the physical suffering and emotional stresses they suffered.
+Non-economic damages do not have an intrinsic monetary value.
+However, these damages offer a way to compensate accident victims for their physical suffering and emotional stresses.

 Specific examples include:

 How Much is My Car Accident Claim Worth?

 In their initial consultations, many claimants want to know what their cases are worth.
 But unfortunately, there is no good one-size-fits-all value that encapsulates all accident claims.